tomsmalley/quickform/README.md

 * `Hs` encodes the final "haskell" values which we would like.

-Loading this file into GHCi within the context of this repository, you can take a look at what these mean (these examples are slightly reformatted):
+Loading this file into GHCi within the context of this repository, you can take a look at what these mean:

 ```
-ghci> :kind!
-Form Raw UserForm
+ghci> :t unForm (Form undefined :: Form Raw UserForm)
-Form Raw UserForm :: *
+unForm (Form undefined :: Form Raw UserForm)
-= Form' Raw UserForm (Text :*: (Text :*: Text) :*: Text :*: Text)
+  :: Text :*: ((Text :*: Text) :*: (Text :*: Text))

-ghci> :kind!
-Form Err UserForm
+ghci> :t unForm (Form undefined :: Form Err UserForm)
-Form Err UserForm :: *
+unForm (Form undefined :: Form Err UserForm)
-= Form' Err UserForm
-   ( Maybe (Set EmailError)
+  :: Maybe (S.Set EmailError)
- :*: Maybe (Set PasswordError)
- :*: Maybe (Set EnumError))
+     :*: (Maybe (S.Set PasswordError) :*: Maybe (S.Set EnumError))

-ghci> :kind!
-Form Hs UserForm
+ghci> :t unForm (Form undefined :: Form Hs UserForm)
-Form Hs UserForm :: *
+unForm (Form undefined :: Form Hs UserForm)
-= Form' Hs UserForm (Email :*: Password :*: Colour :*: Film)
+  :: Email :*: (Password :*: (Colour :*: Film))
 ```

-`:kind!` allows you to evaluate type functions in ghci.
 You may notice that the structure of these is roughly like the type we laid out earlier, but with parts missing when they are not used in that particular representation.
 For example, the error type omits the unvalidated film field completely, and the haskell type drops the inner `Field` information.
-The `:+:` pair combinator has been changed to `:*:`, which also has a data constructor of the same name.
-The difference is that `:+:` has kind `QuickForm` and `:*:` has kind `*` or `Type`.
+The `:+:` pair combinator has been changed to `:*:`, which also has a single data constructor `:+:`.
+This is to match the syntax of when we created the form type, since annotating or seeing `:*:` types isn't common.
+The difference between the two types is that `:+:` has kind `QuickForm` (and so do the two arguments), but `:*:` has kind `*` or `Type` (again, so do the arguments, so we can put values into it).

  ### Validation class